By Kate DaleyUpdated Nov 25, 2019

 D-MER likely has to do with hormonal changes that happen during breastfeeding.
 Since the condition has only recently been recognized by the medical community, research on it is limited so far.
 But it’s thought to be related to dopamine, which controls the production of the hormone prolactin.
 Prolactin, in turn, stimulates the production of milk.
 However during letdown there is a sudden drop of dopamine in the blood, which then quickly bounces back—coinciding with the feeling fading away.
 D-MER is a physiological response, not a psychological response, says Livingstone.
 “It’s not just something in a woman’s head—it’s a real, true feeling.”

-8 postpartum conditions and symptoms to watch for after you deliver your baby While D-Mer is generally thought of as a rare condition, Livingstone says it might actually be more common than thought as more people become aware of it.
-“I’ve been running my medical breastfeeding clinic for almost 40 years and I might see somebody with D-MER every three to six months,” says Livingstone.
+While D-Mer is generally thought of as a rare condition, Livingstone says it might actually be more common than thought as more people become aware of it.
+“I've been running my medical breastfeeding clinic for almost 40 years and I might see somebody with D-MER every three to six months,” says Livingstone.
 Because it’s not well studied or understood, there’s virtually no statistics on how many women are affected by D-Mer.

 For some, D-MER gets better as their baby grows and breastfeeding is more established.
 “It happened during every letdown at the beginning, but happened less and less as time went on,” says Walker.
 Now that her daughter is 13 months old, she generally only experiences the feeling if she waits too long in-between feeds.
 For some women, the sensations can get less intense, says Livingstone, but for others, it can last until they wean their baby.